+Complete practice papers and tasks.

+When working on and revising your Literature texts, remember that this analytical skill is also relevant for this question on this paper.

+Use the unseen resources in the accompanying resource booklet to practise close analysis of the effects of language.

-As you read a variety of teCreate a vocabulary and their definitions.
+As you read a variety of texts during your revision, create a word bank of new vocabulary and their definitions.

 Create synonym explosion posters – pick a word for the middle of the mindmap and around the edge add as many other words that could mean the same thing (synonyms).
 To develop this further you should comment on the effect of those words.